Asymtoten999/DriveDex-docs/raffle_rules.md

 ---

 ### 6. Odds of Winning
-The odds of winning depend entirely upon the total number of eligible entries received across both the In-App Method and the Alternate Method of Entry during the Entry Period.
+The odds of winning depend entirely upon the total number of eligible entries received across both the In-App Method and the Alternate Method of Entry prior to the active drawing deadline.

 ---